 This is the print view.
+This text and the mailing list box below will not print.
 Click to go back to the full post of Sa-Squash Smoothie Bowl

 A thick and creamy smoothie bowl without banana.

 The prep is the hard part.

 Either cut a butternut squash in half and roast at 350F degrees (175C) for 60 minutes, let cool, and then cube.
 OR buy pre-cubed at your local grocery store and roast or microwave to save time.